wehr-to/Random-Bits-Advice/README.md

-- Not much to this repository, this is a collection of random bits of advice and insightful things I find and or think of
+- Not much to this repository, this is a collection of random bits of advice and insightful things I find and or think of!